 The compilation of the developed methodology and analytical models and new innovative solution involved therein is complete and the first part of the report containing these systematically at one place is completed, to be placed on table in the Working-group.
 This report is also in view of a paper published in Ground Water out of the collaborative work on Saph-Pani project (mainly concerning to collection of data), which shows unawareness of analytical developments at the Institute taking place 6-12 years back by the author.
 Non availability of Data and aims and objectives of Saph-Pani project and related new projects will further defeat the objective of this project and induce further possible plagiarism and unprotecting of the intellectual property with an intended technical and value-based financial loss to the institute.
-The ready availability of data collected under the proper way and modus operandi based on novel analysis of data even in case of extended such projects being undertaken by NIH with adequate justification and utilization of financial support involved therein; it is submitted to the Working-group to arrange resolving for the ready availability of data for research within NIH.
+The ready availability of data collected under the project will do away with the possible-hindrances in achieving the objectives of the study and path the proper way and modus operandi based on novel analysis of data even in case of extended such projects being undertaken by NIH with adequate justification and utilization of financial support involved therein; it is submitted to the Working-group to arrange resolving for the ready availability of data for research within NIH.